pentestfunctions/attack-map/README.md

 ## 🛠️ Example
-Here's how to use the IPAnalyzer class:
+Here's how to use the IPAnalyzer class, simply modify the your_database.csv file with any file you wish to load and make a map of.
    ```sh
    ip_analyzer = IPAnalyzer('your_database.csv', 'abuseipdb_file.csv', 'dbip_city_file.csv')
    matched_ips = ip_analyzer.find_and_match_ips()